mat-sik/kafka-kraft-cluster-example/kafka-producer/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.github.mat-sik.kafka-publisher' is invalid and this project uses 'com.github.mat_sik.kafka_publisher' instead.
+* The original package name 'com.github.mat-sik.kafka-publisher' is invalid and this project uses 'com.github.mat_sik.kafka_producer' instead.

 # Getting Started